Large Number of NC Mental Health Providers No Longer Accepting Medicaid

 Makes you wonder where the Medicaid recipients are now that their providers no longer accept Medicaid.
 I guess the Medicaid recipients’ needs are still lost.

-Posted on May 17, 2013, in DHHS, Division of Medical Assistance, Harassment, Health Care Providers and Services, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Illness, North Carolina, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Termination of Medicaid Contract and tagged DHHS, Division of Medical Assistance, Health care provider, Managed Care Organizations, Mecklenburg County, Medicaid, Medicaid Audits, Medicaid recipients, Mental health, North Carolina, Recovery Audit Contractor.
+Posted on May 17, 2013, in Division of Medical Assistance, Harassment, Health Care Providers and Services, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Illness, NC DHHS, North Carolina, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Managed Care Organizations, Mecklenburg County, Medicaid, Medicaid Audits, Medicaid recipients, Mental health, NC DHHS, North Carolina, Recovery Audit Contractor.
 Bookmark the permalink.
 4 Comments.